In this post

 Must-See Things in New York City for Free

 Walking over the Brooklyn Bridge is a must when visiting New York City.
 There will be many vendors selling souvenirs and people running or biking across the bridge to get their daily exercise dose.
 You will be dazed by the panoramic views of Lower Manhattan and usually very strong wind trying to blow you off your feet.

 National September 11th Memorial and Museum is a very beautiful set of fountains built exactly in the place where Twin Towers used to be.
 The fountains fall inwards and fall into the infinity.
 Those who perished in the 9/11 tragedy are commemorated by engraving their names on the walls of the fountains.

 3. Wall Street

-There are three main building that you have to visit on the Wall Street.
-Federal Hall National Memorial, New York Stock Exchange and the Trinity Church.
-The history of Wall Street is very lengthy and involves wars, slavery and many important people to the US history.
+There are three main building that you have to visit on Wall Street.
+Federal Hall National Memorial, New York Stock Exchange, and the Trinity Church.
+The history of Wall Street is very lengthy and involves wars, slavery and many important people to US history.
 Before heading there, have a look at the history of Wall Street and how it came to be.

 4. Charging Bull

 Right after Wall Street walk down the street along with the traffic to visit the Charging Bull.
 The Charging Bull is a symbol of the rising stock market and the power of the United States.
 The bull was first dropped in front of the NY Stock Exchange but the Chairman of the Exchange was not pleased by this action, thus removed it and placed it at the tip of Broadway.
 Tourists and successful traders go and rub Bull’s horns and testicles, for good luck in business and romance respectively.
 You should go and do the same!